San Antonio Bar Association Veterans Assistance Programs

 Free Legal Advice Clinics

 CJP Veterans Legal Advice Clinic- Monthly clinics are held on the second Friday of each month at the Audie Murphy VA Hospital from 1pm - 4pm.
-No appointment or reservations are needed.
-Attorney volunteers are able to provide brief legal advice to qualifying participants.
+No appointments or reservations are needed.
+Attorney volunteers provide brief legal advice to qualifying participants.
 This program is funded by a generous grant from the Texas Access to Justice Foundation.

-CLICK HERE for information on the monthly clinics held in the recreation room at the Audie Murphy VA Hospital located at 7400 Merton Minter, San Antonio, TX 78229.
+Click here for information on the Veterans Legal Advice Clinics, held in the recreation room at the Audie Murphy VA Hospital located at 7400 Merton Minter, San Antonio, TX 78229.

 Other Legal Assistance

-In addition, qualifying veterans and their dependents may be eligible for additional legal assistance, to include full representation.
-To qualify every veteran must complete an intake application.
-The application can be completed at one of our Veterans Legal Advice Clinics or veterans who are unable to attend the clinic may call 210.227.8826 to see if you qualify.
+Qualifying veterans and their dependents may be eligible for additional legal assistance, to include full representation.
+To qualify, every veteran must complete an intake application at one of our Veterans Legal Advice Clinics.
+Veterans who are unable to attend may call (210) 227-8826 to see if they qualify.

 Lawyer Referral Service

-If you are a veteran seeking assistance for legal matters and do not qualify for free legal services, call the Lawyer Referral Service can be reached at 210.227.1853.
+Lawyer Referral Service- If you are a veteran seeking assistance for legal matters and do not qualify for free legal services, call the Lawyer Referral Service at (210) 227-1853.

 Other Local Resources

-Do you have a question about your benefits or discharge?
-Contact Benefits Counselor Art Swezey at 210.617.5175 for more information.
+Texas Veterans Commission- Do you have a question about your benefits or discharge?
+Contact Benefits Counselor Art Swezey at (210) 617-5175 for more information.

 Texas Legal Services Hotline for Veterans- Low-income veterans and their families may be eligible to receive referrals to and/or legal advice from a licensed attorney.
 (800) 622-2520, Option 2

-This agency has a local veterans program where they provide advice and services to veterans with limited income.
-For more information, call 210.212.3700.
+Texas RioGrande Legal Aid- Local veterans program providing advice and services to veterans with limited income.
+For more information, call (210) 212-3700.

-Financial Aid Guide for Military Service Members- This guide from AffordableColleges.com provides information on financial aid opportunities for veterans and active duty military students and their families.
+Financial Aid Guide for Military Service Members- This guide from AffordableColleges.com provides information on financial aid opportunities for veterans, active duty military students and their families.
 The guide covers three of the most critical issues for students:

-- How to fill out FAFSA as a veteran and maximize your federal financial aid package; and
+How to fill out FAFSA as a veteran and maximize your federal financial aid package